 Double Battered Raising Cane's Chicken Copycat

-If you are looking for a fried chicken recipe that is not only addictive, but crunchy, simple, and flavorful, look no further than this Raising Cane's Copycat recipe.
-The best part about copycat recipes is you can make them from the comfort of your own home without the high cost and all of the extra ingredients.
+If you are looking for a fried chicken recipe that is crunchy, flavorful, and easy to make, look no further than this Raising Cane’s copycat recipe.
+The best part about copycat recipes is that you can enjoy them at home without the extra cost or unnecessary ingredients.

-For best results, you will want to marinade the chicken overnight so keep that in mind when you are making this recipe.
+For best results, you will want to marinate the chicken overnight so keep that in mind when you are making this recipe.

-Double Battered Fried Chicken on a plate and ready to eat.
+Double battered fried chicken on a plate, ready to eat.

 • Difficulty Level: Intermediate